beluganos/beluganos/doc/configure-ansible.md

 ### 5. daemons: Routing protocols which you want to use

 This is FRRouting setting.
-Please note that IP Multicast routing is not supported yet.
+Please note that IP Multi-cast routing is not supported yet.

 ```
 zebra=yes